MIT-CAVE/cave_app/cave_api/docs/common_keys/layout.md

 ###### Fixed number of columns
 In this example, a fixed number of columns has been set, letting the CAVE App estimate the number of rows needed to contain the items specified in the layout.
 One possible use case is when two or more sections are clearly defined and should be kept as [`'head'`](props.md#head)ers in the first row of the layout.
 Here, the rest of the items will be arranged to fill in the layout with their positions determined by their explicitly set [`column`](#layout-column)s or [`row`](#layout-row)s, or based on the `layout_key_*` names assigned to them.

 As in the previous examples, the `'auto'` feature helps you save time and effort when the number of items changes but the number of columns is known to be fixed.
-Keeping [`num_rows`](#layout-rows) explicitly set to `'auto'` is a good practice to improve your code readability.
+Keeping [`numRows`](#layout-rows) explicitly set to `'auto'` is a good practice to improve your code readability.

 <details>
   <summary>Click here to show / hide example</summary>